Falco (musician): Solo artist

-After 1986, there were a number of European hits, but Falco was rarely heard in the US and the UK.
 In 1987, Falco went on the Emotional world tour ending in Japan.

-In the same year he sang a duet with Brigitte Nielsen, "Body Next to Body"; the single was a Top 10 hit in German-speaking countries.
-The album Wiener Blut ("Viennese Blood") was released in 1988 but it did not get much publicity outside Germany and Austria.
+Also in 1987, he sang a duet with Brigitte Nielsen, "Body Next to Body"; the single was a Top 10 hit in German-speaking countries.

+Falco released Wiener Blut ("Viennese Blood") in 1988.

 His 1992 comeback attempt—the album Nachtflug ("Night Flight"), which included the single "Titanic"—was successful in Austria only.

-Starting in the early 1990s, Falco lived in the Dominican Republic, where he worked on his last album from 1995 to 1998.
-Out of the Dark (Into the Light) was released posthumously on 27 February 1998 in Europe and worldwide in March.
+Out of the Dark (Into the Light) was released posthumously in 1998.
 It charted at number one in Austria for 21 weeks.

 Personal life

 Falco has been described by those who knew him as having a complex personality.
 He has been called ambitious, eccentric, caring, egotistical and deeply insecure.
 Thomas Rabitsch, a keyboardist who met Falco when the aspiring pop star was only 17 years old, said he was a quiet young man and precise bass player, but also arrogant and with a "very high opinion of himself".
 Markus Spiegel, the manager who discovered Falco, admitted that the pop star was "an extremely difficult artist" and known womanizer.
 Peter Vieweger, a guitarist who knew Falco before his success and continued to play in Falco's touring band and on his albums, remembers Falco as being "scared he would fail or be unmasked and not be as good as people thought he was".

-Through the 1980s and into the '90s, he became dependent on alcohol and cocaine.
+Through the 1980s and into the 1990s, he became dependent on alcohol and cocaine.
 When under the influence he was unreliable at best and abusive at worst.
 Ferdi Bolland recalls that Falco was often so severely intoxicated that the writing process revolved around his "inability to be coherent, to even stand for a long time".
 Despite pleas from his manager and collaborators to get help, Falco stubbornly refused.

 While Falco was in a relationship with Isabella Vitkovic, she gave birth to a girl, Katharina, in 1986.
 The couple married in 1988, but it was a "love–hate" relationship, as Katharina describes it, and the marriage was short-lived.
-He believed that Katharina was his own daughter until a paternity test proved otherwise when she was seven years old in 1993.
+He believed that Katharina was his own daughter until DNA paternity testing proved otherwise when she was seven years old in 1993.
 After this, Katharina's relationship with him became strained.
 Though they kept in contact, she took her mother's surname and claimed that she was written out of his will.
 She was 12 years old when he died.
 She did not reconcile with Falco's mother, Maria Hölzel, until a few years before Hölzel's death at the age of 87 in April 2014.
-Katharina subsequently published a memoir in 2008 called Falco war mein Vater (Falco Was My Father).
+Katharina published a memoir in 2008 called Falco war mein Vater (Falco Was My Father).